Emu: Breeding

 Newly hatched chicks are active and can leave the nest within a few days of hatching.
 They stand about 12 cm tall at first, weigh 0.5 kg, and have distinctive brown and cream stripes for camouflage, which fade after three months or so.
 The male guards the growing chicks for up to seven months, teaching them how to find food.
 Chicks grow very quickly and are fully grown in five to six months; they may remain with their family group for another six months or so before they split up to breed in their second season.
 During their early life, the young emus are defended by their father, who adopts a belligerent stance towards other emus, including the mother.
 He does this by ruffling his feathers, emitting sharp grunts, and kicking his legs to drive off other animals.
 He can also bend his knees to crouch over smaller chicks to protect them.
 At night, he envelops his young with his feathers.
 As the young emus cannot travel far, the parents must choose an area with plentiful food in which to breed.
-In captivity, emus can live for upwards of ten years.
+In the wild, emus can live for upwards of 10 years but in captivity, they can live up to 20 years.